 Now we’re getting to the hard stuff!

-A bank will lend you £200,000 to buy a house at an interest rate that’s just a smidgeon above inflation.
+A bank will lend you £400,000 to buy a house at an interest rate that even in normal times is just a smidgeon above inflation.

-Just try getting the same deal from HSBC to buy a high-yield share portfolio – despite the fact that currently the dividends would cover the repayments.
+Just try getting the same deal from HSBC to buy a high-yield share portfolio – despite the fact that the dividends would equally cover the repayments.

 ‘Leveraging up’ like this makes a massive difference.